niinasaarelainen/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/12a.png)

-But when we hover over the parsed values from the request, ann issues arise:
+But when we hover over the parsed values from the request, an issue arises:

 ![](../../images/9/13a.png)